spectrocloud/librarium/content/docs/06-integrations/00-generic-vm-libvirt.md

 ## Mounts

-The Mounts section can be used to mount data inside the existing configuration maps or secrets into the pod, as files where pre and post hooks are executed so that the data present in configuration map or secret can be accessed while executing pre and post exec hooks.
+Mount the data inside the existing configuration maps or secrets into the pod as files, where pre-and-post hooks are executed.
+This allows the data present in the configuration map or the secrets file to be accessible while running pre-and-post exec hooks.

 <br />